sauce-archives/sauce_ruby/README.markdown

 If environment variables aren't your thing, check out the [(in)Complete guide to Configuration](https://github.com/saucelabs/sauce_ruby/wiki/Configuration----The-\(in\)Complete-Guide) for other options.

+### Appium Tests
+The Sauce gem does not currently support WebDriver 3.0 style capabilities correctly.
+This means that the gem can not be used to run tests against sessions using Appium 1.0 and above, including mobile browser tests.

 ### RSpec
 ```bash
 $ bundle exec rake sauce:install:spec